Winegrowers Supplies - Rootstocks for Grafted Vines

 to 10

-Tolerant enough Weak to average Advancing Semi-tracing Rootstock with a regular fruitfulness and advances maturation.
-To avoid with Pinots in heavy ground.
+Medium Weak Advancing Semi-tracing Rootstock with a regular fruitfulness and advances maturation.

 Gravesac 12/14